majamitbhati/AstroShop/src/content/shops/high-discount-retail-shop-trehan-iris-broadway-noida-sfs09.md

 ---
 > _This is one of the best lockable retail shop on the first floor of Trehan IRIS Broadway Noida Extension.
-This is an atrium-facing corner retail shop, which is the best combination shop anyone can look for to run a successful store.
+It is an atrium-facing corner retail shop, which is the best combination shop one should look for to run a successful store.
 This shop has the potential to offer the highest rental income in the mall._

-## Overview of this Shop
+## Overview of this shop
-* **Floor:** This Retail shop is on the First floor of the Mall.
+* **Floor:** It is on the First floor of the Mall.
-* **Category:** The First floor of Trehan IRIS Broadway is dedicated to the Mens and Sports Brands only.
+* **Category:** First floor of Trehan IRIS Broadway is dedicated to the Mens and Sports Brands only.
 This shop is part of a cluster called, “______”
-* **Layout:** This shop is next to the escalator on the first floor.
-This retail shop is at the corner of the intersection of the main gallery from the escalator and the lobby turning into.
+* **Layout:** It is next to the escalator on the first floor and is at the corner of the intersection of the main gallery from the escalator and the lobby turning into.
 * **Facing:** This shop is an atrium-facing corner shop.
-This shop has maximum visibility directly from the atrium, gallery, and lobby.
-This maximizes the revenue of the shop and hence improves the rental income of the shop.
+It has maximum visibility directly from the atrium, gallery, and lobby.
+This maximizes the revenue from shop and hence improves the rental income of the shop.
-* **Size:** This shop has a super area of 184 sqft and an approximate carpet area of 85 sqft.
+* **Size:** It has a super area of 184 sqft and an approximate carpet area of 85 sqft.
-* **Resale Unit:** This is the best atrium-facing corner shop, which you can get at nominal PLC charges and without any brokerage charges.
+* **Resale Unit:** It is the best atrium-facing corner shop, for which you will pay nominal PLC charges and it has no brokerage charges.

-### Additional Perks
+### Additional perks
-* This is an opportunity to invest in a mall where 50+ brands have already tied up for leasing.
+* This is an opportunity to invest in a mall where 50+ brands have already been tied up for leasing.
-* This is an opportunity to invest in a mall, which can attract crowds from the hotel, office spaces, nearby residential areas, the upcoming metro line, and the traffic from the 8-lane highway, connecting Noida and Greater Noida.
+* It is an opportunity to invest in a mall, which will attract crowds from the hotel, office spaces, nearby residential areas, the upcoming metro line, and the traffic from the 8-lane highway, connecting Noida and Greater Noida.
-* The shop is available at a discounted price to the current market price.
+* This shop is available at a discounted price to the current market price.

-### Benefits of Investing in this Retail Shop:
+### Benefits of investing in this retail shop:
 * Being a part of this renowned mall enhances the reputation of your property.
-* Trehan IRIS Broadway is a mall operating on a large scale.
-This helps in reducing the individual maintenance cost.
+* Trehan IRIS Broadway will be a mall operating on a large scale.
+This will help in reducing the individual maintenance cost.
 * Due to the exponential growth of Noida and Greater Noida, demand for retail space in this region is very high.
-This offers great liquidity in the market if you want to exit your investment.
+This offers great liquidity in the market if you want to exit your investment at any point of time.

-### Benefits of Investing in Trehan IRIS Broadway Greno West:
+### Benefits of investing in Trehan IRIS Broadway Greno West:
-* **Well-Reputed Builders** Trehan is a well-reputed third-generation builder, well known for building Sanchar Vibhag, The Supreme Court of India, Tihar Jail, etc.
+* **Well-reputed builders** Trehan is a well-reputed third-generation builder, well known for building Sanchar Vibhag, The Supreme Court of India, Tihar Jail, etc.
-* **Fully Leased Mall** This mall will operate on a fully leased model, except for the office spaces.
-This means no hassle for the investors and easy rental income.
+* **Fully leased mall** This mall will operate on a full leased model, except for the office spaces.
+This means no hassle for the investors to find tenants and easy rental income.
-* **Minimum Guaranteed Rental** Trehan is also offering a minimum guaranteed rent on a few retail shops in the mall.
+* **Minimum guaranteed rent** Trehan is also offering a minimum guaranteed rent on a few retail shops in the mall.